AIVolcanoLab/pyco2stats/docs/introduction.rst

 Introduction
 ----------------------------

-PyCO2stats is an open-source Python library designed to perform statistical analysis and modelling of CO2 fluxes and geochemical data analysis.
+Welcome to PyCO2Stats - an open-source Python library designed to perform statistical analysis and modelling of CO2 fluxes and geochemical data analysis.

 It integrates classical and modern statistical techniques, including descriptive statistics (mean, standard deviation) and more complex analyses such as Gaussian Mixture Models (GMM), the Sinclair graphical method, robust estimators for log-normal data, and Monte Carlo–based uncertainty propagation.
 The library is designed for transparency and reproducibility and is usable by both Python experts and new users.